Do I need a business bank account?

 ANNA Money | Free plan (just pay for what you use), business plan £14.90 per month | Easy invoicing and tax estimation

-Best business bank account for international businesses
+Best bank account for freelancers and side hustlers

 What does the * mean?